|March 14, 1984

-The following year, Almirola made his Cup Series debut driving the No. 80 for JGR at Las Vegas and the No. 01 for Dale Earnhardt Inc. for five starts.
+The following year, Almirola made his NASCAR Cup Series debut driving the No. 80 for JGR at Las Vegas and the No. 01 for Dale Earnhardt Inc. for five starts.
 His best finish was a 26th at Phoenix International Raceway.

 He also ran half of the Xfinity events that year and “scored” his first NASCAR victory at The Milwaukee Mile driving the No. 20 for Joe Gibbs Racing.
 Almirola didn’t actually cross the finish line in first, though, as JGR decided to put the car’s regular driver, Denny Hamlin, back in the car mid-race.
 Almirola had qualified the race for Hamlin who was busy with his Cup duties.
 When Hamlin couldn’t make it to the track in time for the start, Almirola started the race and was running third when Hamlin replaced him.
 Hamlin went on to score the victory.

-Almirola competed in 12 races that year and scored one top-10 finish at Bristol Motor Speedway.
-Almirola also led his first laps in the Cup Series, collectively three laps at Talladega and fifty-three laps at Martinsville.
+Almirola was hired by DEI to share driving duties in the No. 01 Chevrolet in 2007 and the No. 8 Chevrolet with Mark Martin in the Cup Series.
+He competed in 12 races in 2008 and scored one top-10 finish at Bristol Motor Speedway.
+Almirola also led his first laps in the Cup Series, collectively three laps at Talladega and 53 laps at Martinsville.

 In 2012, Almirola returned to the Cup Series – behind the wheel of the famed No. 43 at Richard Petty Motorsports.
-He finished 20th in points and closed the season with top 10s in two of the final four races – including fourth place at Martinsville Speedway.
+He finished 20th in points and closed the season with top 10s in two of the final four races, including fourth place at Martinsville Speedway.

 Almirola was shut out of post-season competition the next two years, missing a Chase berth by more than 200 points in 2016 – a season in which his best finish was eighth in the fall race at Talladega Superspeedway.